Numerical stability of a hybrid method for pricing options: The Bates-Hull-White model

 Recall that $K$, the jump amplitudes $\{\log(1+J_k)\}_k$ and the $3$-dimensional standard Brownian motion $(W^1,W^2, W^3)$ are all independent.
 We also recall that the L\'evy measure associated with $N$ is given by

 and whenever $\log (1+J_1)$ is absolutely continuous then $\nu$ has a density as well:

 $p_{\log(1+J_1)}$ denoting the probability density function of $\log(1+J_1)$.
-For example, in the Merton model \cite{mer} it is assumed that $\log(1+J_1)$ has a normal distribution, that is

-This is the choice we will do in our numerical experiments, as done in Chiarella \textit{et al.} \cite{ckmz}.
+For example, in the Merton model \cite{mer} it is assumed that $\log(1+J_1)$ has a normal distribution - this is the choice we will do in our numerical experiments, as done in Chiarella \textit{et al.} \cite{ckmz}.
 But other jump-amplitude measures can be selected.
 For instance, in the Kou model \cite{kou} the law of $\log(1+J_1)$ is a mixture of exponential laws:

 $\I_A$ denoting the indicator function of $A$.
 Here, the parameters $\lambda_\pm>0$ control the decrease of the distribution tails of negative and positive jumps respectively, and $p$ is the probability of a positive jump.